 - Document watermark – users can specify a custom text that will appear as a watermark in the report.
 Font family, font size, color, layout and transparency can be specified, if text is entered into the Text input widget.

-- Generated report file – users can choose if the generated report will be saved next to the project file (in that case only the name of the generated report file needs to be given to PKanalix) or at the custom directory (absolute path that includes the generated report file name needs to be selected).
+- Generated report file – users can choose if the generated report will be saved next to the project file (in that case only the name of the generated report file needs to be given to PKanalix) or in a custom directory (absolute path that includes the generated report file name needs to be given).

-- Table styles (only when the custom template file option is selected) – users can choose a style of tables from the list of styles available by default in Microsoft Word.
+- Table styles (only when the custom template file option is selected) – users can choose a style for tables from the list of styles available by default in Microsoft Word.
 This setting can be overridden by specifying the style directly in the table placeholder.
 This way custom user-created or company-specific styles can be used.
-If the default report option is selected, custom styles LixoftStyle and LixoftStyleNoHeader are used.

 Default template file

 Selecting the option to use the default template file to generate a report gives users a possibility to quickly generate a document containing results of an analysis.

 - a table containing settings used in NCA analysis (if NCA was run),